isabella232/manta-monitor-deploy-stack/README.md

 export MANTA_URL=<The complete manta url or https://ip address of the loadbalancer >

 ```
+#### Step 4 (OPTIONAL): Modify the docker-compose.yml
+Once the above steps are completed, the provided docker-compose.yml file should be ready to go on to using the tool,
+however, you might want to check for the below env variables to do change in the docker-compose file.

 * [Honeybadger](https://github.com/joyent/manta-monitor/blob/master/doc/manta-monitor-deployment.md#honeybadger) api key.
   This is OPTIONAL.
 By default, the tool will not report any errors to [Honeybadger](https://www.honeybadger.io/), but
   if you want to keep a track of errors and exceptions arising out of the application, then you can create a free trail